jogara2001/expense_db_joe/tech_spec.md

 This endpoint returns the information associated with expenses over a defined time period.
 By default, the difference between `start_time` and `end_time` is one week and `end_time` is today.
 For each expense, it returns:

-- `price`: the monetary value of the expense, in dollars
+- `cost`: the monetary value of the expense, in dollars
 - `date`: the date of the expense
 - `expense_id`: the ID of the item associated with the expense
 - `category`: the user-defined category of the item